Join JCPL’s free program to help your preschooler get ready to read!

-Enjoy books together now and reap benefits as your child gains skills that will prepare him or her for learning to read independently.
+Enjoy books together and help your child gain skills that are needed to learn to read independently.

-Every child enrolled in the program receives a canvas book bag for toting all those great stories, a notebook for recording the titles they read.
-Folders with book lists and ideas for parents are included in the notebook.
+Every child enrolled in the program receives a canvas book bag and a binder for recording the number of books read.
+Information about reading is included in the binder for parents.

 How it works

-- Read to your child often and write the book titles in your notebook.
+2. Read to your child often and color in 1 circle for each book.

-- When you have read 100 books to your child, bring the notebook and your child to the library, and we’ll give them a sticker and the pages for the next 100 titles.
+3. When you have read 100 books to your child, bring the binder and your child to the library, and we’ll give them a sticker and the page for the next 100 titles.

-- When your child reaches 1000 books, he/she will receive a hardcover book to keep.
-They will also be photographed to appear on our “Wall of Fame”!
+4. When your child reaches 1000 books, they will receive a hardcover book to keep and be photographed to appear on our “Wall of Fame!”

 You can do this for every child in your family, from infant up to kindergarten.